ansible-collections/ibm_zos_ims/docs/source/modules/ims_acb_gen.rst

 build_psb
-  Specifies whether ims_acb_gen rebuilds all PSBs that reference a changed DBD in the *dbdname* parameter.
+  Specifies whether ims\_acb\_gen rebuilds all PSBs that reference a changed DBD in the \ :emphasis:`dbdname`\  parameter.

-  TRUE indicates that ims_acb_gen rebuilds all PSBs that reference the changed DBD on the *dbdname* parameter.
+  TRUE indicates that ims\_acb\_gen rebuilds all PSBs that reference the changed DBD on the \ :emphasis:`dbdname`\  parameter.

-  FALSE indicates that ims_acb_gen does not rebuild PSBs that reference the changed DBD if the changed DBD does not change the physical structure of the database.
+  FALSE indicates that ims\_acb\_gen does not rebuild PSBs that reference the changed DBD if the changed DBD does not change the physical structure of the database.

   | **required**: False
   | **type**: bool